top of page

 - A Catholic Sister is a woman who lives, ministers, and prays within the world.
 A Sister's life is often called "active" or "apostolic" because she is engaged in the works of mercy and other ministries that take the Gospel to others where they are.
 She professes perpetual simple vows, living a life according to the evangelical counsels of poverty, celibacy, and obedience.

-View the Sisters of St Joseph or Sisters of Mercy or Mission Sisters as apostolic examples.
+View the Sisters of Mercy or Mission Sisters as other apostolic examples.
 Plus find more resources via A Nuns Life.

 FYI: Male religious orders such as the Jesuits also profess public vows; discover a video series on the vows

-6. What type of work will you do as a Sister?
+6. What type of work do Sisters do?

 Many sisters in the past have been teachers or nurses.
-Ministry/employment for sisters has dramatically changed.
-Sisters work in administration, law, spiritual direction and many other ministries.
+But, ministry/employment for Sisters has dramatically changed.
+Sisters work in administration, law, spiritual direction, teaching, design, and many other ministries.
 This is something that will be determined with more personal and communal/congregational discernment.
 We are called to continue to listen and discern where the needs are each day.
-From first to last breath ministry is something that continually evolves with the signs/needs of the time.
+From first to last breath, ministry for Sisters is something that continually evolves with the signs/needs of the time.

 8. Is becoming a Sister the only way to become involved with a congregation?

-Becoming a Sister is just one way to be involved and part of a religious congregation.
-SOSJ has three expressions of consecrated life or pathways to living as a Josephite (one who is drawn by the charism of Sisters of St Joseph, of Mary MacKillop and Julian Tenison Woods).
+Becoming a Sister (aka Vowed Religious) is just one way to be involved and part of a religious congregation.
+For example, SOSJ has three expressions of consecrated life or pathways to living as a Josephite (one who is drawn by the charism of Sisters of St Joseph, of Mary MacKillop and Julian Tenison Woods).
 More info HERE.

 - NZ Catholic > 2022: Books of the Bible + SOSJ > 2022: Biblical Light